Ronnie Phillips

-Ronald Phillips (30 March 1947 – 18 April 2002) is an English former professional footballer who played as a midfielder.
+Ronald Phillips (30 March 1947 – 18 April 2002) was an English professional footballer who played as a midfielder.

 Playing career

 A left sided midfielder who also played as winger, Phillips began his career with Bolton Wanderers.
 After 145 league appearances and a loan spell with Chesterfield, Phillips joined Bury in 1975 for a two-year spell.

 Early in 1977–78 Phillips joined Chester, where he became part of one of the club's most successful teams.
 His four-year stint at Sealand Road was largely successful, although Phillips did suffer the indignity of missing an open goal for Chester in a televised match at Blackpool in December 1978.

 Phillips left Chester in February 1981 and briefly joined Chorley before signing for Barrow in the Alliance Premier League.
 But he suffered a serious leg injury shortly after signing and left him in plaster for six months, effectively ending his playing career at a serious level.

 After his football career ended Phillips worked for an insurance company and later established a successful newsagents business.
 Unfortunately he began to suffer from depression, leading to his death from self-inflicted injuries in April 2002.